PageNow/chat-client/README.md

 * Change to Auth.currentUser() from currentSession() since we are using jwt interceptor now
 * In first sign in - fetch user spinner is displayed forever
+* First sign-in process is not smooth
+* External provider - check if the same email exists

 ### Cache